brain4tech/lip/README.md

 <br>This means you need a *small*, *easy to host* web application that is freely accessible on the web by all your architecture participants.
 But because it's on the open web, you need password protection.
 And because the application may be moved to another location and clients may vary, you need a fixed id that is reserved and can be shipped to the client.

 A tangible example would be a server on a local machine and a web application that requires data from the local machine.
 The web application needs to directly access the local machine, but is unable to find it's ip address (multicasts are disabled within the browser sandbox).
 Now you can take a small detour with this application, retrieve the needed ip address and directly communicate with your local server.

-## About internal architectures and made decisions
-> ToDo

 ## Documentation